Deuchnord/Aurornis/README.md

 command_result = aurornis.run(["ls", "-l", "$HOME"], environment={"HOME": "/home/deuchnord"})
 ```

-By default, the `LANG` value (used for internationalization) is reset to `C` (default system language, commonly English).
+By default, the `LANG` environment variable (used for internationalization) is reset to `C` (default system language, commonly English).
 You can change it if you want another language of execution.

-Once you get the result, all you need to do is to use your favorite unit test framework to check it worked as expected:
+Once you get the result, all you need to do is to use your favorite unit test framework to check it returned what you expected it to return:

 ```python
 import aurornis